Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Powered by SageMaker
 * Enhanced visibility into your application health to reduce the time it will take you to troubleshoot and repair your applications
 * Findings and alerts are sent to Amazon EventBridge and SSM OpsCenter

+### CloudWatch Synthetics

+> Amazon CloudWatch Synthetics allows you to create canaries that simulate customer behavior and monitor the availability

+* You can use Amazon CloudWatch Synthetics to create canaries, configurable scripts that run on a schedule, to monitor your endpoints and APIs.
+* Canaries follow the same routes and perform the same actions as a customer, which makes it possible for you to continually verify your customer experience even when you don't have any customer traffic on your applications.
+* By using canaries, you can discover issues before your customers do.

 ### Amazon EventBridge